Security proofs for practical QKD: variations, techniques, gaps, and limitations: General common gaps in existing proofs

 Protocol implementations on the other hand may involve Alice and Bob performing announcements ``on-the-fly".
 That is to say, they may make announcements for a given round soon after the round is measured but before the end of the prepare-and-measure step\footnote{For example, Bob may announce the rounds he did not detect, so that Alice can immediately delete classical data she stored from those rounds rather than storing them until the end of the prepare-and-measure step.}.
 Furthermore, they may use these announcements to determine when to stop sending and receiving signals.
 (For instance, Alice and Bob may send and receive signals until there are at least some number of detection events in a specific basis.)
 This aspect of protocol implementations and its variations are known as ``iterative sifting".
 The theoretical analysis of such protocols must be handled with care.
 Many works incorrectly analyze protocols with iterative sifting via methods that are only valid if all announcements take place \textit{after} all signals sent are received.
 These issues were first pointed out by Ref.~\cite{pfister_sifting_2016}.

 Protocols with on-the-fly announcements (but with a fixed number of total rounds) are easily handled in the GEAT framework \cite{metger_generalised_2022}, but then suffer from the sequential attack assumption (see \cref{subsubsec:geat}).
-For techniques to additionally handle the scenario where the total number of rounds also depends on these announcements, see Ref.~\cite{tamaki_security_2018} for methods in phase error correction (\cref{subsec:phaseerror}) and EUR (\cref{subsec:eur}) frameworks.
+They can be straightforwardly handled using MEAT \cite{arqand_marginal_2025}.
+For analyses within phase error based approaches (see \cref{subsec:eur,subsec:phaseerror}), see Refs.~\cite{wang_phaseerror_2025,mizutani2025protocolleveldescriptionselfcontainedsecurity}.
+For techniques to additionally handle the scenario where the total number of rounds also depends on these announcements, see Ref.~\cite{tamaki_security_2018}.